 For example, when deploying and provisioning VoIP devices, service providers connect devices to a centralized auto provisioning server.
 This allows them to streamline their deployment processes and on-boarding operations.

 Service providers manage hundreds of users from multiple clients.
 A centralized automated system can save time for both their engineers and their users.
 Some VoIP routers have the option to point all phones on a network to one provisioning server, DHCP Option 66.
 Every phone that connects to that specific router will receive a packet that points the phones to your provisioning server.
 It’s simple and it automates the process of pointing the actual devices/phones to the provisioning server.

 VoIP provisioning and management doesn’t have to be complicated.
-Send us a message if you have a question about auto provisioning, or schedule a demo to learn more about how Phonism can help simplify your VoIP deployments.
+Send us a message if you have a question about auto provisioning, or you can get started today and see for yourself how powerful a solution like Phonism can be.